nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. Ensure you have Java `17` or above installed in your Computer.

-2. Download the latest `.jar` file from [here](https://github.com/se-edu/addressbook-level3/releases).
+2. Download the latest `.jar` file that will execute the app from [here](https://github.com/AY2425S1-CS2103T-W14-4/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for EventfulNUS.
+3. Copy the file to the folder you want to use as the _home folder_ for EventfulNUS, where both the app and your data will be stored.

+4. Open the command terminal on your computer (Search `terminal` and open the first app in your search results)
+5. See where your terminal's current working folder, or directory, is by typing `pwd` and pressing 'Enter'.
+6. Locate the path you need to take to change the terminal's directory into the one you put the jar file in.
+   For example, if your `eventfulnus.jar` file is in `Users/{your_computer_username/Downloads/eventfulnus`, and your terminal's current wokring directory is `Users/{your_computer_username}`, you must relocate your working directory by entering `cd Downloads/eventfulnus` into the terminal.

+   If your terminal's working directory is `Users/{your_computer_username}/Desktop` and you need to relocate the terminal's working directory to `Users/{your_computer_username}/Downloads/eventfulnus`, you can first enter `cd ..` to escape out of the `Desktop` folder into the `Users/{your_computer_username}` folder, then enter `cd Downloads/eventfulnus` to relocate into the folder with the `.jar` file.

+   As a general tip, `cd ..` relocates the terminal's working directory to the folder directly containing the current working directory.

+   Once you have reached the folder containing the `.jar` file, when you type `ls` and press 'Enter', the `.jar` file should show up in the list of files in the terminal's current working directory.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar tp.jar` command to run the application.<br>
+8. Enter the `java -jar eventfulnus.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+9. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `list` : Lists all contacts.